google/applied-machine-learning-intensive/v2/03_regression/06_linear_regression_with_tensorflow/slides.md

 ---

-# But Why? {.big}
+# But Why?

 <!--
 Why would we want to build a linear regression using TensorFlow?

-It's true that scikit-learn is perfectly adequate much of the time.
+It's true that scikit-learn is perfectly good at linear regression (most of the time).
 However, TensorFlow has some features like distributed model training that can help you build models when you have huge amounts of data.
+It is also useful to learn a new tool by practicing on content that you are familiar with.
 -->

 ---